bas-dehaan/Centrifuge-Balancer/README.md

 # Centrifuge-Balancer
-This tool provide easy calculations on stabilizing a microtube centrifuge
+This tool provide easy calculations on stabilizing an Eppendorf Mini Spin centrifuge

-** This script does not work (yet) **

 # To-Do
-* Make this program work
 * ~Add a GUI input~
 * Add a GUI output
+* Code clean-up